hansroh/skitai/README.rst

                     .group_by ("year")
                     .execute ())

-I think all public model methods maybe return *corequest object* or None.
+I think all public model methods maybe return *corequest object or None*.

 Using Models